microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/Add-PowerBIEncryptionKey.md

 ## PARAMETERS

 ### -Activate
-If the Activate flag is $true, all of the capacities that don't have activated the BYOK functionality will immediately use this key
+Indicates that all of the capacities that don't have activated the BringYourOwnKey functionality will immediately use this key

 ```yaml
 Type: SwitchParameter